We originally wrote this post back in 2013 after Lutz Finger of Fisheye Analytics suggested that seven per cent of Twitter users were spam bots.

 - Ease of Action

-It can appear that something is very popular or unpopular, when in reality what you’re actually looking at are bots.
+It can appear that something is popular or unpopular, when in reality the content you’re looking at was created by bots.
 This is where the term astroturfing comes from – astroturf is fake grass, so astroturfing was coined to describe fake grass-roots movements.

 On the second point, the internet is great for ease of action.
 In the past people would have to take to the streets and organise demonstrations to show support or opposition to a cause, whereas today it can be done with one click.

 However, these two things on their own are not enough to create intention.
 Even someone with a very large following cannot necessarily influence behaviour – they are only an information source.